coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 Each time a creature moves into an area covered by caltrops (or spends a round fighting while standing in such an area), it might step on one.
 The caltrops make an attack roll (base attack bonus +0) against the creature.
-For this attack, the creature's shield, armor, and deflection bonuses do not count.
+For this attack, the creature’s shield, armor, and deflection bonuses do not count.
 If the creature is wearing shoes or other footwear, it gets a +2 armor bonus to AC.
 If the caltrops succeed on the attack, the creature has stepped on one.
-The caltrop deals 1 point of damage, and the creature's speed is reduced by one-half because its foot is wounded.
+The caltrop deals 1 point of damage, and the creature’s speed is reduced by one-half because its foot is wounded.
 This movement penalty lasts for 24 hours, or until the creature is successfully treated with a DC 15 Heal check, or until it receives at least 1 point of magical curing.
 A charging or running